chrisstring/s7backend/README.md

 - [x] Build skuSearch function
 > singleSkuSearch receives a single SKU from the readCSV function and passes it in the SOAP object which then receives an XML array of data back.

+- [ ] metaDataSearch function
+> metaDataSearch function allows the user to pull up data and export to CSV format

 - [ ] Build readResultsArray
 > readResultsArray accepts the XML data array back and parses through it to get all of the relevant asset names back (may return a tuple of tuples or an array).  readResultsArray will then iterate through each of the assets (J100109 -> J100109_alt1, etc) calling on addToQueue to check the current queue size